swillasnomads/Blog/content/posts/May21-28_NZ_N1.md

 {{< figure src="/img/May21-28/sam_wise_house.jpg" >}}
 &nbsp;

 Worth every penny.
-Assuming you’re a Lord of the Rings fan of course.
+Assuming you’re a Lord of the Rings fan, of course.
 Which we are.

 {{< figure src="/img/May21-28/sam_will_hobbit.jpg" >}}
 &nbsp;